What to pack for Italy – A detailed guide to everything you need to bring no matter the season

 I visited Itay many times – in winter, summer, spring, and fall and put together this travel guide on what to pack for Italy for you.
 It truly is a great country with so many amazing tourist attraction (check out my list of the 20 top places to visit in Italy) and worthy of your bucket list.

 At the end of the day, you really shouldn’t overthink it.
 Italy is as civilized as it gets and it’s easy to buy a replacement for anything you might have left at home.
 Still, you really should pack wisely for an Italy road trip.
-Most people are moving around quite a bit and you don’t want to carry around an excess of luggage for 1 week or more!
+Most people are moving around quite a bit (like from Venice to Neaple) and you don’t want to carry around an excess of luggage for 1 week or more!

 So without further ado, let’s get into my Italy packing list, shall we?